 The Tax Department opens it's doors at 8:30am from Monday thru Friday.
 The Administration offices open at 9am to 5pm Monday thru Friday.

 Yes, the City offers dump trunk rental.
-The dump trunk can only be rented between spring and fall.
-The dump trunk form is $100.00, reservations can be made online or in person.
+The dump trunk can only be rented between Memorial Day and Labor Day.
+The dump trunk form is $250.00, reservations can be made online or in person.
 There is no option to pay online you must come into the City Center offices to pay.
 We do not take credit cards.

 North College Hill does not have a full time Mayor.
 The Mayor is part time.
 The City Administrator oversees the day to day operations of the City.
 She can be reached at 513.521.7413 Ext 107

 Traffic tickets are all paid at the Police Station, you can contact the clerk of courts at 513.521.1594.

 If you missed your court date in another court, it is suggested you contact the police agency involved and ask them what you should do.